sopra-fs23-group-33/sopra-client/README.md

 - Incendiary: Some people just want to see the world burn.
 An unlucky player sees their balance drop to flat 0.

 ### Events
-Events are similar to power-ups, except that out of your control.
+Events are similar to Power-Ups, except that out of your control.
 They randomly occur during the gamethrough without anyone setting them off.
 There are different types:
 - Wealth Tax: There's nowhere to hide, the taxation authority takes away 10% of your balance.
 - Interest: Favourable winds blow (and interest rates are sky-high) and you collect 10% interest on your balance.
 - Stimulus: Governmental authorities, worried that you're loosing welfare, give everyone a lump-sum subsidy of 100 coins.